 Represented by the Anouk Le Bourdiec Gallery, Paris.

 Jean-Baptiste Perrot physically converts digital imagery into matter (ink, pencil, paint).
 More specifically, the malfunctions of new technologies are the basis of his work, causing him to integrate into his creations computer errors, bugs and other "glitches" that disrupt digital iconography.
+He appropriates them as revealing unexpected spaces of freedom in a digital world where everything is coded, standardized, thought for a predefined goal, where the "zero defect" is supposed to be in order.

 Born in 1986 in L'Arbesle.
 Lives and works in Lyon.